 The School usually offers a number of scholarships each year.
 Find out more about our scholarship opportunities.

-As a graduate of the MSc Political Science programme, you’ll be well placed to pursue a wide array of careers including in the third sector; in local, national, and international governance; in economic, social, and political think tanks; and in private enterprise.
-This programme is also ideally structured to provide you with the skills needed to pursue a PhD in any social and political research area.
+As a graduate, you’ll be well placed to pursue a wide array of careers including in the third sector; in local, national, and international governance; in economic, social, and political think tanks; and in private enterprise.
+This course is also ideally structured to provide you with the skills needed to pursue a PhD in any social and political research area.

 The School of Politics and International Studies has a dedicated Careers Consultant who is on-hand throughout the year to support and advise you in regards to your career.
 The School also arranges a number of guest speaker events where you are able to engage with prospective employers, and hear from leading figures in the field.

 In addition to the School-specific careers support, you will also have access to the University’s award-winning Careers Service.
 The Careers Service offers one-to-one appointments, advice on starting your own business, careers events, mentoring schemes and support with your CV, applications and interviews.